dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/googletest/README.md

 ### Avoiding Macro Name Clashes

-In C++, macros don't obey namespaces.
+In C++, macros don'type obey namespaces.
 Therefore two libraries that both define a macro of the same name will clash if you `#include` both definitions.
 In case a GoogleTest macro clashes with another library, you can force GoogleTest to rename its macro to avoid the conflict.